 Treatment for polysubstance use requires an individualized approach that takes into account all the ways a person’s drug or alcohol use has affected their health.
 This can include the impact on mental and emotional wellbeing.

 A common course of treatment for polysubstance use includes the following:

 Entering a detox program is a common first step for people overcoming addiction to one or more substances.
 Medical detox programs provide a safe and supervised setting for the removal of all harmful substances from a person’s body, often with the assistance of prescribed, FDA-approved medications administered by medical professionals.

 Detox should not be attempted alone.
 This can lead to dangerous withdrawal symptoms and is more likely to lead to relapse.

-- Behavioral Therapy: Behavioral therapies such as cognitive-behavioral therapy, dialectical behavior therapy, and therapies targeting personal motivation offer an effective approach to drug and alcohol abuse recovery.
+Behavioral therapies such as cognitive-behavioral therapy, and therapies targeting personal motivation offer an effective approach to drug and alcohol use recovery.

 This helps people identify how their substance use is linked to emotional triggers and how that affects their behavior.
 Through therapy, people can learn more effective ways to manage their triggers and identify motivations for recovery.

 Recovery is possible.
 Let us help you or a family member begin the path today towards a more hopeful future.
-Contact us to learn more about polysubstance abuse and addiction treatment at Vertava Health Massachusetts.
+Contact us at 888.655.0289 to learn more about polysubstance use and addiction treatment at Vertava Health Massachusetts.